 There is another aspect of this story that I really love.
 The angel NEVER told the shepherds the baby's name.
 Oh they told them a few of His titles; Messiah, Savior, and LORD, but not His name.
 They said, "You will know you have found Him when you see a child dressed in rags and lying in manger" (vs. 12).
 Now if this was indeed Gabriel, the Archangel, then He knew full well the Baby's name, for He is the one who had given the name to Mary.
 So why on earth did he not just tell the shepherds?
 I believe that there is a spiritual truth found in this.
-In the Bible, a persons "name" reveals their character and nature.
+In The Bible, a persons "name" reveals their character and nature.
 God has many names throughout the scriptures: God Almighty (El Shaddai); God Most High (El Elyon); The Everlasting God (El Olam); as well as, God Provider (JHWH Jireh); and The LORD Who heals (JHWH Rapha).
 Jesus is also known by many names is scripture: King of Kings, Prince of Peace, Savior, Redeemer, Shepherd, and Provider.
 How do we discover those names for ourselves?
 By getting close to Him.
 The longer that we "walk" with Christ, the more of His "Names" we learn for ourselves.
 When we are broken and come to Him, He becomes our Healer and our Comforter.
 When we are alone and abandoned, He becomes the Friend that is closer than a brother.
 When we call out to him for our daily bread, He becomes our Provider.
 When we need Him to guide us, He becomes our Shepherd.
-And most importantly when we are convicted of our sin and cry out to Him for forgiveness, He is Savior and LORD.
+And most importantly, when we are convicted of our sin and cry out to Him for forgiveness, He is Savior and LORD.

 Why did Gabriel not tell the shepherds His name?
-Because God wants us to discover that for ourselves, as we are drawn into this journey to find...
-HIM!
+Because God wants us to discover that for ourselves, as we are drawn into this journey to find HIM!
 No one else can reveal His many "Names" to you better than He can.
 You see, Jesus doesn't just want to be someone that you have heard about in church.
 He wants you to come and know Him personally; to "see" Him for yourself; to learn first hand of His many "Names"!
-The shepherds left everything that they held dear that night to go and find...
-Him.
+The shepherds left everything that they held dear that night to go and find Him.
 God is calling you to do the same this morning.
-Last week, I asked you this question: "How far would you be willing to go to see the face of Jesus?"
-And this week, I am asking, "What would you be willing to leave behind?"
-Is there anything that you have in your life that is standing between you and the "good news that will cause great joy for YOU?" (vs. 10).
+And when you do my friends, you will find Him to be your Prince of Peace.
+And the peace that He gives will surpass all understanding (Philippians 4:6).
+This means, that the peace of Christ will reign in your heart even in the midst of the most trying times.
+Last week, I asked you if you wanted to know how to have a truly "Merry Christmas".
+This week I am asking, "What would you be willing to leave behind in order to find God's peace in this chaotic world?"
+Is there anything that you have in your life that is standing between you and the peace on earth to the people he favors?" (vs. 14).
 If the answer is yes, then cast it aside.
-Jesus is calling.
-He wants you to set aside all that is a hindrance to keep you from finding...
-Him.
+Jesus is calling, He wants you to set aside all that is a hindrance to keep you from finding the lasting peace that is only found in knowing Him.
 Leave it all behind and discover that He is worth it!
 Without holiness, no one will see The LORD (Hebrews 12:14).
 There is nothing in this world that can compare with knowing Jesus... by NAME.